-Version Date added to intranet Date added to internet Date of inclusion in Connect Any other promotion/ dissemination (include
+Version Date added to intranet Date added to internet Date of inclusion in Connect Any other promotion/ dissemination (include dates)

-dates)

 1.0 July 2020 July 2020 July 2020 N/A

+2.0 TBC TBC TBC N/A

-12 Training and other resource implications
+12 Training and Other Resource Implications

-There are no specific training needs in relation to this policy as the legal requirements under section 19 are included in the Trust Mental Health Act training.
+There are no specific training needs in relation to this policy as the legal requirements under section 19 are included in the Trust's Mental Health Act training.
 However, the following staff will need to be familiar with the policy contents:

-- Inpatient Consultant Psychiatrists.
+- Approved Clinicians

-- Qualified inpatient nursing staff.
+- Registered inpatient nursing staff.

-- Non- Qualified inpatient staff.
+- Non-Registered inpatient staff.

 - Junior Doctors.

 - Mental Health Act Office staff.